TimWolla/policies/feature-proposals.rst

 existing examples, adding additional explanation or clarification, or any other changes that are not purely editorial.

-The discussion period MAY be extended beyond the required minimum discussion period.
+The discussion phase MAY be extended beyond the required cooldown period.
 It SHOULD appropriately be extended in holiday periods or in cases of significant activity on the mailing list to allow everyone to catch up with the discussion.

-After a period of 6 weeks without any email in the official discussion thread, the discussion is considered inactive and MUST be restarted with a minimum discussion period of 1 week (168 hours) before the RFC may proceed to a vote, since it is likely that other RFC discussions are at the top of mind of the mailing list participants.
-After a period of 3 months without any email in the official discussion thread, the discussion MUST be restarted with a minimum discussion period of 2 weeks (336 hours).
+After a period of 6 weeks without any email in the official discussion thread, the discussion is considered inactive and MUST be restarted with a cooldown period of 1 week (168 hours) before the RFC may proceed to a vote, since it is likely that other RFC discussions are at the top of mind of the mailing list participants.
+After a period of 3 months without any email in the official discussion thread, the discussion MUST be restarted with a cooldown period of 2 weeks (336 hours).

-This does not preclude discussion on the merits on any idea or proposal on the list without formally submitting it as a proposal, but the discussion time is measured only since the formal discussion announcement as described above.
+This does not preclude discussion on the merits on any idea or proposal on the list without formally submitting it as a proposal, but the cooldown period is measured only since the formal discussion announcement as described above.

-********
+**************
- Voting
+ Voting Phase
-********
+**************

-RFC authors MAY start a vote after the minimum discussion period has elapsed.
+RFC authors MAY start a vote after the cooldown period has elapsed.
 The intention of starting the vote MUST be announced at least 2 days (48 hours) before the start of the vote in the official discussion thread.
 RFC authors SHOULD NOT announce the start of the vote when the RFC discussion is still ongoing and new discussion points are brought forward.
 Similarly RFC authors SHOULD NOT proceed with an announced vote if new discussion points are brought forward after the voting announcement.
-If major or minor changes to the RFC text are made after announcing the vote, the discussion period MUST be extended and a new vote MUST be announced when the RFC is ready for voting after the new minimum discussion period has elapsed.
+If major or minor changes to the RFC text are made after announcing the vote, the cooldown period MUST be reset and a new vote MUST be announced when the RFC is ready for voting after the new cooldown period has elapsed.

 The actual start of the vote MUST be announced on the mailing list in a separate thread with a ``[VOTE]`` prefix followed by the RFC title as the Subject.
 The